sphinx-gallery/sphinx-gallery/doc/configuration.rst

     set variables in a :ref:`custom resetter <custom_reset>` for example to ensure that all spawned processes are properly set up and torn down.

+    Using parallel building will also disable memory measurements.

 .. _recommend_examples:

 Enabling the example recommender system